 In the upstream direction, the congestion occurs on the DSL modem – the path between the CPE and the modem (Ethernet or Fast Ethernet) is much faster than the upstream ATM virtual circuit.
 Secondary congestions might occur in DSLAM or the backhaul network.
 NAS usually does not police inbound traffic, as it’s assumed the DSL access network already limits the user traffic to its contractual upstream speed.

 Based on the congestion analysis, it’s obvious you cannot use queuing on the CPE (marked “2” in the diagrams) to influence the ADSL QoS as you don’t control the single congestion point.
 You have to use traffic shaping on the CPE to introduce artificial congestion points in which the queues will form.
 You can then use the usual queuing mechanisms to prioritize the application traffic.

 The shaping configured on the PPPoE interface on the CPE router neatly removes the congestion on the DSL modem.
 The backhaul network is rarely congested in the upstream direction (unless your friendly neighbors are devoted fans of P2P protocols).

-When configuring the upstream shaping rate, you just have to take in account the extra overhead introduced by the PPPoE framing, which is not yet present in packets shaped on the Dialer interface, and reduce the upstream shaping speed to a value slightly below your DSL upstream speed.
+When configuring the upstream shaping rate, take in account the extra overhead introduced by the PPPoE framing, which is not yet present in packets shaped on the Dialer interface, and reduce the upstream shaping speed to a value slightly below your DSL upstream speed.

 Assuming most of your traffic is TCP-based (or that all non-TCP traffic is prioritized), the shaping on the inside LAN interface will cause enough TCP delays to slow down the downstream TCP transmission.
 However, it’s harder to determine the correct shaping rate and optimize the shaping behavior when the high-priority traffic is not present; we’ll cover these issues in an upcoming post.